 Also, don’t expect to get a 10-page questionnaire to fill in from a European country, they don’t need it, if they decided to work with you, they have enough information backing up their decision.
 Actually, European guys like Google and read the reviews.
 Probably this is the only region where even a big company search for a design agency in Google.
 Also, they like to work with winners of different contests or search for a company to work with on Clutch.
 Reviews mean a lot to them.
 Guys from France, Italy, Greece, Belgium, Luxembourg, and Germany like to work with Ukrainian agencies, for example.
 The prices are very good for them, design and IT specialists are very strong, they have minimum time zone differences and… like to come to visit Ukraine.

 “One of their managers told us that he will fly to us once we signed the contract.
-We tried to convince him that there’s no need to spend the extra money, but he insisted.
+We tried to convince him that there was no need to spend the extra money, but he insisted.
 And he was in our office next Monday, was spending time with our team, participated in the project, but in the way if he was in his own country.
 It turned out, that he just likes visiting Kyiv (the capital of Ukraine), likes the atmosphere, the cuisine, and he just needed an excuse to come here.
 Actually, we had a few more contracts with this company, and he visited us every time, even when he was not involved in the project, and we knew that it was not to control us, but to have a good time.”

 As you understand, this is just a general picture drawn from the opinions of different designers, project managers, and design studio owners.
 All of them have their own stories, experience, and cases that they shared with us and we tried to outline similar patterns from dozens of conversations that we had.
 We truly hope that this material will not offend anyone, but if you think that the information above is incorrect, just let us know and we will update this article.
 Also, we hope that our readers will add some more stories about their experience of cooperation with people from foreign countries – funny moments or some things one should know when working with a company from this or that region.